newwohh/marketwise-frontend/README.md

 Getting Started

-To get started with TradeView, you will need to:
+To get started with MarketWise, you will need to:

     Install the dependencies: